11 September 2023

-Nature Middle East scanned the region's social media for its top science communicators, and these six researchers stood out.
+Nature Middle East scanned the region's social media for its top science communicators, and these five stood out.

 Mohamed Elnazer has a Master of Science degree in dermatology and currently works at Egypt’s National Research Centre.
 He also has his own private clinic.
 Elnazer first discovered his interest in science communication when he participated in Famelab, an international science communication competition in which competitors are given three minutes to communicate a scientific topic to a general audience.
 “After it was over I wanted to do anything in science communication,” he says.
 He had a few false starts but eventually taught himself 3D animation, bought a camera, lighting, a green screen, a microphone and a very expensive laptop, he says.
 “So I made my YouTube channel – Elnazer Clinic – and a Facebook page and uploaded my first video about laser hair removal in November 2014.
 With every new video my performance gets better,” he says.
 “I do everything without any help from anyone except for the script, which I show to my wife to revise.”